MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/daily-activities-to-protect-your-cloud-environment.md

 *Applies to: Microsoft Cloud App Security*

 This article describes what you should do with Cloud App Security daily.
-After you get Microsoft Cloud App Security up and running, you'll need to:

-- Configure data streams
-- Sanction apps you want to allow people to use
-- Set up policies to monitor your cloud environment.

-You can then use Cloud App Security to control and protect your cloud and manage risk.

 ## Check the dashboard